clear epoxy kansas city

 Before You Begin:

-• Project Planning: Measure your concrete surface area to determine the amount of epoxy needed.
+• Project Planning: Measure the area of your concrete surface to determine how much epoxy is needed.
 Consider renting a diamond grinder for optimal surface preparation (Concrete Floor Supply offers rentals in the Kansas City area).

 • Safety First: Always wear proper safety gear during installation, including gloves, eye protection, and a respirator.
 Ensure good ventilation in your work area.